 The CARES Act is a federal response to the declared COVID-19 pandemic.
 These funds were introduced in the 2019 Amended Annual Action Plan as CDBG-CV.
-Due to space limitations in this section, CDBG-CV projects and activities carried out during 2022-23 that are linked to the 2016-2020 Consolidated Plan are described at the end of the CR-05 under "Projects Linked to the 2016-2020 Consolidated Plan".
+Due to space limitations in this section, CDBG-CV projects and activities carried out during 2023-24 that are linked to the 2016-2020 Consolidated Plan are described at the end of the CR-05 under "Projects Linked to the 2016-2020 Consolidated Plan".

-Two CDBG-CV funded rent assistance projects from the 2019-20 Annual Action Plan continued into the 2022-23 fiscal year.
-These programs did not pull into the table because they are part of the previous 2016-2020 Consolidated Plan.
-Those Rental Assistance Programs assisted 57 households.
+Two CDBG-CV funded rent assistance projects from the 2019-20 Annual Action Plan continued into the 2023-24 fiscal year.
+These programs did not pull into the table because they are part of the previous 2016-2020 Consolidated Plan and those rental assistance programs assisted 46 households for this program year.

-Demographics for those assisted with CDBG-CV funds are summarized in the CR-10.
+For PY2023 the non profit carrying out CDBG-CV is Latino Network and demographics for those community members assisted with CDBG-CV funds are summarized in the CR-10.